 I’m told there is also much pushback from parents and guardians to go virtual, at least where I work.
 Understand, in today’s society, parents and guardians are gods.
 They set the rules.
 They dictate how the rules will be enforced, and — in some magical, unbeknownst way — they are simply listened to, which is why I want to talk about the “they” for a minute — the “they” who speak, the “they” who set rules, the “they” who are leading.
 The parents.

-I’ve been told directly — and I quote — “Teachers are expendable babysitters” and “Teachers are all whiners” (courtesy Jack Graham from Keokuk, Iowa on Facebook).
+I’ve been told directly — and I quote — “Teachers are expendable babysitters” and “Teachers are all whiners” (both courtesy Jack Graham from Keokuk, Iowa on Facebook who I feel should have the privilege of hearing your thoughts on this matter).
 I’ve seen supposed-friends post confusion as to why teachers are ‘complaining’ at going back to school when shop (translation for Americans: grocery) store employees have had to work since the start of COVID — which insinuates that schools are 100% similar to grocery stores and teachers, 100% similar to grocery store employees.

 These are just two super quick examples.

 Can we blame these people though?
 Truthfully.
-These are people in America in other countries.
+These are people in America and in other countries.
 These are people that are raising children.
 These are people that no doubt will see their children raise children.
 These are people we gave power.
-These are people that have — and will continue to have power, so these are people pushing this slow and vicious cycle on so that there is and will continue to be a decline in the education system.
+These are people that have — and will continue to have power, so these are people pushing this slow and vicious cycle on in a way that there is and will continue to be a decline in the education system.

 So yeah, things have been tense.
 And I’ve been a bit terse because of it.

 Because these people aren’t necessarily wrong.

 This is how teachers are treated and this is how teachers are expected to be treated.